rdahis/paper_template/README.md

 This folder provides an all-encompassing working structure for empirical papers.

-It organizes every step of the process: merging and cleaning (several) data sets, performing analyses (tables, figures, regressions), writing the article itself and also presentations.
+It organizes every step of the process: merging and cleaning (several) data sets, performing analyses (tables, figures, regressions), writing the paper and talks themselves, and submitting it to journals.

-**To use it**: simply download it and adapt it to your own project!
+**To use it**: simply download it or fork it and adapt it to your own project!

 ## Summary